-Ibid.
+7 Ibid.

-6 Cited in Rogers, Everett M. & Dearing James W. Agenda-Setting Research: Where Has it been, Where Is It going?
-In Media Power In Politcs ed. by Graber, Doris A. Washington, CQ Press.2000. obligated to tell the truth and not manufacture or elaborate stories, even if it does not sound as good.
-Osborne8 points out that it is possible to sit through postgraduate seminars in Australia's major universities in which evidence gleaned from media sources was unaccompanied by any reference to who had complied the information, for what reasons, under what circumstances, and with what degree of contested meaning.
-There are many dangers for political parties, particularly Opposition parties if they rely too heavily on news reports.
-Utegate In Australia, the recent "Utegate" affair reflects these concerns very obviously, and illustrates the strong dangers for Opposition parties relying on media stories as a vehicle for their policies and operations.
-The role of the media was critical in this fraudulent email story, particularly the role of the journalist Steve Lewis, from the Daily Telegraph.
-The Telegraph printed a copy of the fake email in its newspaper on 20th June.
-Steve Lewis later claimed that he had never seen the email but that it had been read over the telephone to him by an unnamed source.
-(It is also claimed that Steve Lewis had four telephone conversations with the public servant (Godwin Grech) the day before he gave his now famous evidence.)
-This is certainly an attempt to mislead - 8 Osborne, Graeme.
+8 Osborne, Graeme.
 Communications Traditions in 20th Century Australia.

+9 Mitchell, Alex The Real Utegate Scandal Published on 21st July, newmatilda.com

-the public as the Telegraph actually produced a 'mock-up' of the email leading readers to believe that the Daily Telegraph had a copy of the email in their possession.9 As you are all aware the Opposition launched an attack on the Prime Minister significantly based on this and following newspaper reports.
-The Daily Telegraph, the paper that printed the false email changed its headlines form "Car Deal: PM In Spin" to "Turnbull wounded as Utegate email exposed as a fake" neatly side-stepping its own involvement in the whole affair.
+The Opposition then launched an attack on the Prime Minister significantly based on this and following newspaper reports.

+The Daily Telegraph, the paper that printed the false email changed its headlines from 'Car Deal: PM in Spin' to 'Turnbull wounded as Utegate email exposed as a fake' neatly side-stepping its own involvement in the whole affair.

 This story has had disastrous consequences for the Leader of the Opposition.
 The Newspoll10 results from 12-14th June, before the event, and the following poll on 26th -28th June, after Utegate, show a decline in both the Opposition's rating and the Leader's position.
 The Leader's rating as preferred Prime Minister dropped from 25% to 18%, and the Opposition from 47% to 44%.

 The following Auditor-General's report unfortunately was not asked to look at the media involvement in this story.
-However Attachment D provides an assessment of the media involvement written by Alex Mitchell, which examines the link between the newspaper coverage and 9 Mitchell, Alex The Real Utegate Scandal Published on 21st July, newmatilda.com 10 Australian Newspaper 28th July 2009.p2. the consequences for the Opposition.11 (The author is, of course, a journalist!)
-Victoria However in Victoria a reliance on the media has become a strong habit for the Opposition parties, particularly in Parliament.
+However Attachment D provides an assessment of the media involvement written by Alex Mitchell, which examines the link between the newspaper coverage and the consequences for the Opposition.11 (The author is, of course, a journalist!)

+Victoria

+However in Victoria a reliance on the media has become a strong habit for the Opposition parties, particularly in Parliament.

 Looking at State political reporting in Victoria, since the change of Government in 1999, there is more and more evidence of the increasing role of the media taking on the role of the Opposition in State politics.
 There are a number of factors which have contributed to this change.

 The Labor Government was elected in an unexpected result in 1999 so has now been in Government for 10 years.
 Whilst the 1999 election was very close, the 2002 election delivered the biggest majority ever in the history of Victoria, and the 2006 election delivered another decisive victory to the Labor Party.

-In the same period, the Opposition has had 3 Leaders- Denis Napthine, Robert Doyle and Ted Baillieu.
+In the same period, the Opposition has had 3 Leaders - Denis Napthine, Robert Doyle and Ted Baillieu.
 The divisions within the Party have been obvious and have led to an unsettled and unfocused Opposition.
-These internal difficulties have perhaps distracted it from its Opposition role, which has been taken over to a certain extent by political journalists.
+These internal difficulties have perhaps distracted it from its Opposition role which has been taken over to a certain extent by political journalists.

-11 Mitchell, Alex.
-Op.
-Cit.

 It means that the media is setting the issues for scrutiny rather than the Opposition.
-The Opposition is led into areas that the media has predetermined for it, or rather than the opposition policy or strategies leading the media.
+The Opposition is led into areas that the media has pre-determined for it, or rather than the opposition policy or strategies leading the media.

 In some cases the media has become the opposition.